tomaspm98/SGI/tp3/README.md

 #### Detect if the car is inside the track

-We implemented a ray cast to determine if the car is inside the track.
+We implemented a ray cast to determine if the car was inside the track.
 This involves projecting a ray from the center of the car's rear axis downwards.
 If the ray intersects with the track, then the car is inside the track.

 #### Detect if the car is colliding with an obstacle